coq-community/paramcoq/Readme.md

 Compilation
 ===========

-The plugin currently works with Coq 8.6(https://github.com/coq/coq/commit/a27ac0315dcbb99c64a260bac3988199a26b39cf). one way to test the plugin is to follow the following steps:
+The plugin currently works with Coq 8.6.
+One way to test the plugin is to follow the following steps:

 * Retrieve the plugin and compile it: